 Borlase in his epic Book, the Dolmens of Ireland, published around 1897, gathered all known materials on neolithic monuments.
 In the case of Carrowmore, this mostly consists of comments by George Petrie in 1837 and W. G. Wood-Martin in the 1880's.
 Roger Walker, who is known to have dug in many of the circles, left no written record of his activities.

-"It is 52 feet in diameter.
+"It is fifty-two feet in diameter.
 The stones are of great size, but the greater number of them have been removed to an adjoining wall.
-Human bones have also been discovered within this circle." - Petrie.
+Human bones have also been discovered within this circle."

-"The owner of the field in which the two last circles are situated recollects to have seen 5 large upright stones in a group at a distance of about 40 feet to the S.E. of the second circle, and which were removed to form the wall along the roadside, which is chiefly composed of such large stones.
-These were unquestionably the upright supporters of the cromleac of another circle." - Petrie.
+"The owner of the field in which the two last circles are situated recollects to have seen five large upright stones in a group at a distance of about forty feet to the southeast of the second circle, and which were removed to form the wall along the roadside, which is chiefly composed of such large stones.
+These were unquestionably the upright supporters of the cromleac of another circle."

 Though the monument has been largely destroyed there can be no doubt that Circle 2 was a typical tertre or early free-standing passage-grave supported by a platform within a ring or circle of glacial erratics.
 Some of the stones remaining here are quite massive.
 The monuments here were damaged when the road was buily connecting Seafield to Sligo Town.